sfudeus/homematic_exporter/README.md

 `homematic_exporter` will listen on a freely definable port and emit data in prometheus format which is periodically fetched via XML-RPC from CCU3.
 The fetching period is configurable, too.

-`homematic_exporter` was originally written for HomematicIP, but was verified to work with the BidCoS-RF devices as well (specifically HM-CC-RT-DN), just the respective port needs to be used (`2010` for HomematicIP and `2001` for BidCoS-RF)
+`homematic_exporter` was originally written for HomematicIP, but was verified to work with the BidCoS-RF devices as well (specifically HM-CC-RT-DN and HM-WDS40-TH-I-2, thanks to @NilsGriebner), just the respective port needs to be used (`2010` for HomematicIP and `2001` for BidCoS-RF)

 ## Usage